rdfong/HydroContestDetection/README.md

     -> Proposals end up in HydroTestSuite/proposals/(rcnn/yolo)

+results:
+    Contains all results for all CNN based methods outputted by runExperiment.py script.

 TestMedia:
     Contains images and videos used in testing implementation during development process.
     Due to lack of images in the training/test set there is some overlap with the annotated images.